 LWM Technology Services

-A patented system to automate the process of indexing a large (giga- to terabyte) text data corpus was evaluated for potential as an add-on application to a complementary product line.
+A patented system for auto-categorizing a large (giga- to terabyte) text data corpus was evaluated for potential as an add-on application to a content management product line.
 Principal focus of analysis was the automatic taxonomy/thesaurus generator.
 The result of the project was a report with business relationship recommendations for the investigating company.

-Project leadership was provided to a federally funded research laboratory's Library and Archives Group to establish an on-going program of thesaurus development to frame a browsing search interface for the organization's published and proprietary content.
-Scientists and engineers were interviewed for their subject expertise, major categories of terminology developed, and a process for building and maintaining the controlled vocabulary were established over an eight month period.
+Project leadership was provided to a federally funded research laboratory's Library and Archives Group to establish an ongoing program of thesaurus development to frame a browsing search interface for the organization's published and proprietary content.
+A method for interviewing scientists and engineers was developed to capture the language of their subject expertise.
+From this process major categories of terminology were established and a process for building and maintaining the controlled vocabulary was set forth in guidelines and recommendations for the incoming lead taxonomist.

 The Library and Information Center operations of a large biotech company were evaluated to assess the current and potential value of the services performed.
 The study solicited reviews from departments.
-The result was management interviews that supported increased staffing to enhance and expand existing services.
+The result was a report to top executives based on interviews with middle management.
+It supported increased staffing to enhance and expand existing services and the recommendations were adopted.

 A Navy department required specialized training and support services for its library and information center personnel to help improve the quality of the technical reports database.
-Based on the contractors expertise, a program for training in indexing techniques, content and taxonomy building was developed and use to train departmental information personnel.
-A subcontractor was assigned to further develop the specialized taxonomy and thesaurus.
+Based on the contractors expertise, a program for training in metadata management, content indexing and taxonomy building was developed and used to train departmental information personnel.
+A subcontractor was assigned and supervised for further development of the specialized taxonomy and thesaurus.

 A government agency required a database application for managing personnel resumes and publications.
 A requirements study resulted in the development of a prototype Web application for employees to submit and maintain resumes, biographies, and publication vitae on-line.